Last updated on: 2018-04-25

 The following questions can help you determine whether a relational database or a NoSQL database is best for your application.

 For more information about relational databases and NoSQL databases, see the Managed Operations FAQ.
-If you have further questions, contact support.

-Learn more about Rackspace database services.
+Learn more about Rackspace database services .